 The star gazing experience

 Experience the night sky on an evening’s adventure in the Brecon Beacons Dark Sky Reserve with Dark Sky Wales Training Services.
 Using telescopes to explore the moon and planets in detail, whilst discovering constellations, planets and galaxies, Dark Sky Wales Training Services also offer bespoke group training events.
 Combine this with a stay at the 4* family run Metropole Hotel and Spa, in Llandrindod Wells is just 40 minutes away.
 With 109 bedrooms and meeting rooms for up to 220 delegates, the Metropole makes a great location for larger groups who are looking to combine relaxation and out of conference experiences with meetings or conferences.
 For classic car enthusiasts, the Metropole also offer driving itineraries across Wales, to capture the best views routes and driving experiences.

 The office escape

-Experience the heart of Wales with Cambrian safari Tours, with capacity for up to 6 passengers in each vehicle, choose a bespoke package to suit your interest or from one of the existing tours available such as sunset and stars, Cardigan's silver lead mining heritage, with access to the Silver Mountains Experience, which also have escape rooms and tours, Hinterland filming locations or one of two railway experiences at either Devil's Bridge or Tal- y- Llyn lake and railway, with spectacular estuary and mountain views along the way.
+Experience the heart of Wales with Cambrian Safari Tours, with capacity for up to six passengers in each vehicle, choose a bespoke package to suit your interest or from one of the existing tours available such as sunset and stars, Cardigan's silver lead mining heritage, with access to the Silver Mountains Experience, which also have escape rooms and tours, Hinterland filming locations or one of two railway experiences at either Devil's Bridge or Tal- y- Llyn lake and railway, with spectacular estuary and mountain views along the way.